Old School (2003 film): Home media

+Old School was released on VHS and DVD in both rated and unrated versions on June 10, 2003, by DreamWorks Home Entertainment.
+It received a Japanese DVD release on June 23, 2004, via Geneon Universal Entertainment.
+The film's unrated DVD was briefly shown during a scene in the DreamWorks Animation film Flushed Away (2006).
+The scene depicted several DreamWorks Animation DVDs, alongside Old School and other live-action DreamWorks DVDs including Just like Heaven, Mouse Hunt, Paulie, Red Eye, The Last Castle, The Love Letter and The Peacemaker.

+In February 2006, Viacom (now known as Paramount Skydance) acquired the rights to Old School and all 58 other live-action films DreamWorks had released since 1997, following their $1.6 billion acquisition of the company's live-action film and television assets.
+As part of the deal, Viacom/Paramount also signed a six-year distribution agreement with DreamWorks Animation, which became its own separate company in October 2004 after splitting off from the live-action divisions of DreamWorks.

-Old School was released on DVD in both rated and unrated versions.
-The unrated Blu-ray was released on December 16, 2008.
+An unrated Blu-ray was released by Paramount Home Entertainment on December 16, 2008.
+The unrated Blu-ray was released in Australia on August 20, 2009.
+Paramount later added the film to their free streaming service Pluto TV.

 Soundtrack

 At the Mitch-a-palooza party, Snoop Dogg and Kokane perform "Paper'd Up", sampling Eric B & Rakim's track "Paid in Full".
-The soundtrack also included "Fun Night" by Andrew W.K., "Dust in the Wind" by Kansas, "Hungry Like the Wolf", "The Farmer in the Dell", "Gonna Make You Sweat", "Louie Louie" by Black Flag, "Chariots of Fire", "Good Lovin' Gone Bad", "Master of Puppets" by Metallica, "Playground in My Mind" by Clint Holmes and "The Sound of Silence" by Simon & Garfunkel.
+The soundtrack also includes "Fun Night" by Andrew W.K., "Dust in the Wind" by Kansas, "Hungry Like the Wolf", "The Farmer in the Dell", "Gonna Make You Sweat", "Louie Louie" by Black Flag, "Chariots of Fire", "Good Lovin' Gone Bad", "Master of Puppets" by Metallica, "Playground in My Mind" by Clint Holmes and "The Sound of Silence" by Simon & Garfunkel.
 The main song in this movie is "Here I Go Again" by Whitesnake, which is played when Will Ferrell's character is fixing his car and in the closing credits.
 Also, The Dan Band sings one of the famous songs of Bonnie Tyler, "Total Eclipse of the Heart" (with some interesting improvisational departures as to the cover's lyrics), and Styx's "Lady".
 During the introductory sequence Ryan Adams' "To Be Young (Is to Be Sad, Is to Be High)", co-written with David Rawlings, can be heard most memorably during the metal detector scene.

+The film received no soundtrack album tie-in by DreamWorks Records or any other label.